ILLIXR/proclamation/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-A tool for building CHANGES/NEWS files from chunks/fragments.
+A tool for building CHANGES/NEWS files from fragments.

 Inspired by [towncrier][], but completely language agnostic.

 ## About Proclamation and Usage Instructions

 The "proclamation" tool assembles changelogs, which incorporate fragments of changelog text added by the author of a change in a specific location and format.

 ### Fragments

-(Fragments are also known as "chunks" in the codebase).

 Each change should add a changelog fragment file, whose contents are Markdown-formatted text describing the change briefly.
 Reference metadata will